juanvillada/DARKFUNCTIONS/05-working-with-MAGs.md

 ---

-Now we will run CHECKM and METAQUAST to compute some statistics about the MAGs.
+Now we will run CHECKM and QUAST to compute some statistics about the MAGs.

 ### Analyse MAGs with CHECKM